durinfab/Home-Assistant-Config/README.md

 ### ⚡️ IR-Sender ###

 As not every command is supported by the media_player interface, we need a alternative to send commands to the TV.
 For this propose I'm using the [RM4C mini](https://www.amazon.de/Universal-IR-Fernbedienung-Stimmenkontrolle-Koordinierung-Intelligente-Automatisierungsmodule-Schwarz/dp/B08215598C/ref=sr_1_3?__mk_de_DE=ÅMÅŽÕÑ&dchild=1&keywords=RM4C+mini&qid=1605704505&sr=8-3).
 To control this handy device I use the [Broadlink Integration](https://www.home-assistant.io/integrations/broadlink/).
-This does also support the learing of new IR-Commands.
+This does also support the learning of new IR-Commands.

 <details><summary>Using in automations</summary>
 <p>